 Carol McDonald Connor

-Carol McDonald Connor is a Professor in Developmental Psychology and Cognitive Science at Arizona State University and a Senior Learning Scientist at the ASU Learning Sciences Institute.
-Her research focuses on examining the links between young children’s language and literacy development with the goal of illuminating reasons for the perplexing difficulties children who are diverse learners, including children who speak African American English, have developing basic and advanced literacy skills.
-Awarded the Presidents’ Early Career Award for Scientists and Engineers (PECASE, 2008), the Society for Research in Child Development (SRCD, 2009) Early Career Award, and the Richard Snow Award (APA, 2008).
-She was most recently the lead author on the IES synthesis of research entitled Improving Reading Outcomes for Students with or at Risk for Reading Disabilities: A Synthesis of the Contributions from the Institute of Education Sciences.
+Carol McDonald Connor is a Chancellor’s Professor in the UC Irvine School of Education.
+Prior to moving to UCI she was a professor of Psychology and a Senior Learning Scientist at the Learning Sciences Institute at ASU.
+Dr. Connor’s research focuses on examining the links between young children’s language and literacy development with the goal of illuminating reasons for the perplexing difficulties children who are diverse learners, including children who speak African American English, have developing basic and advanced literacy skills.
+Awarded the Presidents’ Early Career Award for Scientists and Engineers (PECASE, 2008), the Society for Research in Child Development (SRCD, 2009) Early Career Award, and the Richard Snow Award (APA, 2008), Dr. Connor is the principal investigator for studies funded by the US DOE, Institute for Education Sciences and the National Institute for Child Health and Human Development.